vegardit/haxe-concurrent/README.md

 ## <a name="what-is-it"></a>What is it?

-A [haxelib](http://lib.haxe.org/documentation/using-haxelib/) that provides concurrency support on all targets.
+A [haxelib](http://lib.haxe.org/documentation/using-haxelib/) that provides platform agnostic concurrency support.

 All classes are under the package `hx.concurrent` or below.